IMBUNNY1218/recipe-generator/README.md

 Backend/Database: Google Firestore for storing user favorites and ratings.

-Hosting: The application is designed to be deployed on any static hosting service like Netlify, Vercel, or GitHub Pages.
+Hosting: The application is deployed on GitHub Pages.

 Getting Started
 To run this project locally, you need to configure your Firebase credentials.